pixincreate/PixeneOS/README.md

 To stop using PixeneOS and revert back to using stock GrapheneOS or firmware:

-1. Reboot into fastboot mode and unlock the bootloader. **This will trigger a data wipe.** Make sure that you have your data backed up to elsewhere before proceeding further.
+1. Reboot into fastboot mode and unlock the bootloader. **This will trigger a data wipe.** Make sure that the data is backed up before proceeding further in order to not lose data.

 2. Erase the custom AVB public key: